 DDPM defines a reverse Markov chain; the original baseline is commonly shown with a long schedule such as 1000 denoiser evaluations.
 DDIM defines a non-Markovian process that allows deterministic sampling on a sparse timestep subset.
 A route can evaluate schedules such as 20 or 50 steps for latency, quality, and inversion/edit behavior rather than assuming they match the baseline.

 The text prompt is tokenized and encoded into a sequence of embeddings, often by a CLIP-family or T5-family encoder depending on the model family.
-Those embeddings are injected through cross-attention layers, where image or latent features provide the queries and text embeddings provide keys and values.
-Each spatial location can then attend to prompt tokens that matter for layout, objects, and attributes.
+Stable Diffusion-style U-Nets inject those embeddings through cross-attention layers, where image or latent features provide the queries and text embeddings provide keys and values.
+Newer multimodal DiTs may instead use joint text-image attention with modality-specific weights, as Stable Diffusion 3 does.[5][7]

 The schedule determines the signal-to-noise ratio at every timestep.
 In the closed-form forward process, remaining signal power is proportional to and noise power is proportional to , so .
 If signal disappears too quickly, many late steps become nearly pure noise and contribute weak learning signal.
 If too much signal remains, the model never learns hard denoising steps.

 The reparameterization trick lets us sample at any timestep directly from without iterating through all previous noising steps.
-Because sums of Gaussian variables remain Gaussian, we can marginalize over the full forward Markov chain and express as a linear combination of and one standard normal noise variable .
+Because sums of Gaussian variables remain Gaussian, the full forward Markov chain can be marginalized and expressed as a linear combination of and one standard normal noise variable .
 That enables parallel, random timestep sampling across batches during training.

-w=0 is unconditional, w=1 is conditional without extra boost, and larger values trade diversity for prompt fidelity.[9]Teams building product-media pipelines cannot treat synthetic imagery as verified product evidence.
-Generated outputs can show incorrect labels, brand marks, colors, materials, package damage, or unsafe content.
+w=0 is unconditional, w=1 is conditional without extra boost, and larger values trade diversity for prompt fidelity.[12]Teams building design-asset pipelines can't treat synthetic imagery as verified UI or incident evidence.
+Generated outputs can show incorrect labels, brand marks, chart values, legal text, or unsafe content.
 High-risk routes need output filtering, provenance labeling, and human review before publication.

 1import json